molikto/mlang/HACKING.md

 #### context representation

-we make sure all meta is solved when a context is closed, this way the solved meta can generate abstract properly. see `finishReify` usages
+we make sure all meta is solved when a context is closed, this way the solved meta can generate abstract properly. see `finish` usages

 #### in value world